Nischay-Pro/niscoin/README.md

 Currently, Python Telegram XP Bot can:

 * Award XP and levels to users automatically!
-* Telegram Support
-* Manage reputation of users in the group
+* Manage XP and reputation of users in the group.
+* XP based Level Up system.
+* Telegram Support.

 ## Requirements